UniversalDependencies/docs/_pcm-dep/parataxis-obj.md

 udver: '2'
 ---

-The relation `parataxis:obj` is used between a verb introducing direct speech and the head of the direct speech.
+The relation `parataxis:obj` is used between a verb introducing direct speech and the govenor of the direct speech.

 ~~~ conllu
 # visual-style 2 6 parataxis:obj	color:blue